laminas/laminas-form/docs/book/form-creation/using-annotations.md

-# Using Annotations or PHP8 Attributes
+# Using PHP8 Attributes or DocBlock Annotations

 Creating a complete form solution can often be tedious: you'll create a domain model object, an input filter for validating it, a form object for providing a